Thermality of horizon through near horizon instability: a path integral approach: Alternative way to effective potential

 Now in order to obtain the required form for $\mathcal{E}=0$ set $B=\Big(\sqrt{\dfrac{m\mathcal{E}}{2\hbar^{2}}}\Big)^{1-\frac{iE}{\hbar\kappa}}$ and then one obtains

 Finally use of normalization condition will yield \eqref{eqn:wavefunction}.

-\item Even though the equivalency is near the horizon, we can look at the inverse-squared potential as a separate system and study the asymptotic limits, i.e. $x\rightarrow \infty$, or in other words, far away from the potential source.
+\item Even though the investigation is done near the horizon, where we find the effective model having the form given by Eq. \eqref{eqn:standard_hamiltonian}, we can look at the inverse-squared potential as a separate system and study the asymptotic limits, i.e. $x\rightarrow \infty$, or in other words, far away from the potential source.
 In this case, the particle should behave similarly to a free particle.
 The asymptotic values of the Bessel functions are \cite{Besselfunctionproperties}:

 Then (\ref{eqn:general_solution}) reduces to

 This can be expanded as,

 So both ingoing and outgoing free solutions are present. \end{enumerate}